 Memorial Day Sales 2024: Get the Best Deals From Amazon, Best Buy, Walmart and More

-Memorial Day weekend is basically here, so let's dive into some of the best deals around and save you some money.
+Memorial Day weekend is here, so let's kick things off with some of the best deals around and save you some money.

-Good news everyone: Memorial Day weekend starts tomorrow, and that means we're all primed and ready to save a lot of money in a lot of places.
-Amazon, Best Buy, Home Depot and many other retailers have already begun offering deep discounts, which means you can get anything from TVs and smart home devices to major appliances, mattresses and furniture for less.
+The big Memorial Day weekend is officially here, and the deals and discounts are everywhere.
+Right now, all of the biggest retailers in town are offering deep discounts and special deals across a wide range of products and services.
+Amazon, Best Buy, Home Depot and many others are getting in on the action and that means you can now get your hands on anything from TVs and smart home devices to major appliances, mattresses and furniture for less.

 To help you make the most of these limited-time sales, CNET's team of shopping experts is dedicating hundreds of hours to sort through thousands of great (and some not-so-great) deals to round up the best bargains.